AntonioDiaz/antoniodiaz.github.io/notes/git.md

 * That being said, I can compare levels now based on structure and relative apostrophe differences.
 As long as your tree's master branch has the same structure and relative apostrophe differences, I'll give full credit.

 ### Juggling Commits 2
+* As you saw in the last level, we used rebase -i to reorder the commits.
+Once the commit we wanted to change was on top, we could easily --amend it and re-order back to our preferred order.
+* The only issue here is that there is a lot of reordering going on, which can introduce rebase conflicts.
+Let's look at another method with git cherry-pick.
+* So in this level, let's accomplish the same objective of amending C2 once but avoid using rebase -i.
+I'll leave it up to you to figure it out! :D
+* Remember, the exact number of apostrophe's (') on the commit are not important, only the relative differences.
+For example, I will give credit to a tree that matches the goal tree but has one extra apostrophe everywhere.

 ### Git Tags
+* As you have learned from previous lessons, branches are easy to move around and often refer to different commits as work is completed on them.
+Branches are easily mutated, often temporary, and always changing.
+* If that's the case, you may be wondering if there's a way to permanently mark historical points in your project's history.
+For things like major releases and big merges, is there any way to mark these commits with something more permanent than a branch?

 ### Git Describe

 ## Advanced Topics